Plugin Structure

 The

-file at the root of the package for a class named with the value ofclass
+installsection controls how OnTakt will load the plugin.
+It will look in the__init__.pyfile at the root of the package for a class named with the value ofclass.
+This class must extendOTPluginas described below.

 - class pytm4srv.plugins.exec.PluginExec